Jordan Belfort Claims He Turned Down Opportunity To Be Involved In College Admissions Scandal

 Jordan Belfort is the real person behind the popular film starring Leonardo DiCaprio, The Wolf of Wallstreet.
-He has more money than most can dream of, so it’s not really a surprise that he was previously targeted by the ringleaders of the now infamous college admissions scandal involving many wealthy celebrities.
-He claims that a shady figure called him while his son Carter was going through the college admissions process.
-Carter was applying to a host of big name schools including USC, Harvard, Yale, UCLA and Georgetown.
-However, the teenager proceeded by getting into college the normal way; hard work and determination.
+He has more money than most can dream of, so it’s not really a surprise that he was previously targeted by the ringleaders of the now-infamous college admissions scandal involving many wealthy celebrities.
+He claims that a shady figure called him while his son, Carter, was going through the college admissions process.

+Carter was applying to a host of big name schools, including USC, Harvard, Yale, UCLA, and Georgetown.
+However, the teenager was able to get into college the normal way; with hard work and determination.
 Belfort turned down the offer to use bribery to help his son get ahead in life, according to TMZ.

 Belfort suspects that the man who contacted him could have been directed to him by the alleged ringleader of the scandal, Rick Singer.
 Singer has been accused of orchestrating the bribery scheme in which celebrity parents essentially bought their children’s way into highly accredited universities.